kailash-manasarovar/statement/docs/timeline/2025/march.md

 ## Israel

 - The next day, I believe, I travel to Israel.
-- I'm visiting to assist my trauma therapy teacher, Stephen Terrell, who is giving module two of his course.
+- I'm visiting to assist my trauma therapy teacher, Stephen Terrell, who is giving module two of the Transforming Touch course.
 - When I saw him in January for training in Dublin, I asked him if he needed an assistant for Israel.
 - I wasn't going to include any of this because I didn't think it relevant to the main story, but perhaps it is...
 - Anyway, he said yes.